 Empowering students for lifelong engagement with Wharton

-It is a tradition for graduating students to make a class gift to The Wharton Fund, honoring our student experience.
-Our gift will fund Wharton’s future initiatives and help ensure Wharton has the resources to offer a world-class business education, support experiential learning and student life programming, and attract a vibrant and diverse student body.
+It is a tradition for graduating students to make a Class Gift to The Wharton Fund, honoring our student experience.
+Our gift will fund Wharton’s future initiatives and help ensure the School Wharton has the resources to offer a world-class business education, support experiential learning and student life programming, and attract a vibrant and diverse student body.

 About the Fellows

 The Alumni Fellows are 32 second-year MBA student leaders within the Wharton Community.
 Alumni Fellows:

 Educate their classmates on the importance of philanthropy and establishing lifelong engagement with Wharton.

 Collaborate with Student Life and External Affairs through a year-long program.

 Organize and execute their Class Gift Campaign during their final spring semester.

 Meet the 2023 Alumni Fellows